FriendsOfTYPO3/extension_builder/Documentation/Developer/ExtendingModels.rst

 	that record.
 Now, when you map your model to tt_content this will add a new type value which has no rendering definition at all.

+	For these tables the ExtensionBuilder will not generate a type configuration.
+You have to configure it yourself.
+	You can skip the type configuration by setting the "Skip type configuration" checkbox in the advanced settings.

 	Another issue related to single table inheritance is, that there is no real implementation in TYPO3 to avoid conflicts if multiple extensions extend the same model.
 If there are 3 extension which extend a news model, you have always to decide, which model you will use.
 You can't use the features of all subclasses in one model.